 It can measure impacts, accelerations, decelerations, different changes of direction – numerous different data sets.
 We use that data to then compare players and monitor players and we’re now trying to take that monitoring to where it’s prospective rather than retrospective.
 So rather than looking at what happened and reacting to it, start to use it from a predictive point of view.

-Quite an endorsement and really shows how technology is driving improvement in the sport from behind the scenes.
+Quite an endorsement and really shows how technology in rugby clothing is driving improvement in the sport from behind the scenes.

 From nails to blades – evolution of the rugby boot

 Boots are another area of rugby clothing which have seen massive improvement over the years.
 Perhaps we could look back to 1845 to see just how far they have come.
 For that was the date when the first official rule regarding boots was introduced: “No players may wear projecting nails or iron plates on the heels or soles of his shoes or boots.”
 Ouch!
 Rugby today has a reputation for being a ferocious game but we bet most players would be grateful for that rule!

 Boot innovation has largely been driven by football rather than rugby.
 Once the ‘protruding nail’ era was over, things took a while to develop and it wasn’t until 1924 that the first commercially available studded boot became available.
 It then took until the 1970s for the introduction of mass produced boots thanks to the development of moulded plastics technology – demonstrating how new manufacturing techniques are often a key driver of R&D.

 More recently much research and development has gone into the shape of studs and the materials and finish of the uppers.
 Adidas pioneered this approach in the 1990s with the introduction of moulded blades.
 These were proven to aid speed and change of direction – benefits that prove attractive to Backs.
 Forwards have tended to stick to rounded studs which offer better grip.
 One thing is for certain, research and development has led to an awful lot of choice, as is demonstrated in this blog outlining the buying decisions of choosing rugby boots.